smartaleciam/playcard/README.md

 Now able to leave the rasp pi in a secure location (within bluetooth distance)

-Access to Rasp Pi Webpage is setup on 192.168.10.1 an is connected to the LAN DHCP network that it create's an manages, Using Wifi Access Point's to talk to all the Rfid scanners.
+Access to Rasp Pi Webpage is setup on 192.168.10.1 an is connected to the LAN DHCP network that it create's an manages, Using Wifi Access Point's on that network to talk to all the Rfid scanners.

-The Rasp Pi can also have Internet Access (via its built in Wifi to connect to Internet Hotspot) (for online updates an online backups)
+The Rasp Pi can also have Internet Access (via its built in Wifi to connect to a Internet Hotspot) (for online Updates an Backups)

 # Playcard - Machine Rfid System
 rfid/oled/pixel ring scanner goes on Machine to replace coin mech or to assist the coin mech